-Google, which has spearheaded the development of federated learning, has been a vocal proponent, too.
-In framing its Privacy Sandbox suite of technologies, the promise is to maintain Chrome usage data within the user's instance of the browser and on "your" device, whether mobile, laptop, or desktop.
-The key message of this principle is that users should have no privacy concerns regarding the vast swaths of data about themselves generated in their daily, minute-by-minute intimate uses of their mobile devices and browsers because this data "never leaves your device!"
-For the Privacy Sandbox, some inferences derived from raw data remain on a consumer's device and only accessed by the browser (on the device) - however other inferences such as special topics can be queried by third parties.
+stays on your device," 78 but Google, which has spearheaded the development of federated learning, has been a vocal proponent, too.
+In framing its Privacy Sandbox promises suite of technologies, Google to maintain Chrome usage data within the user's instance of the browser and on "your" device, whether mobile, laptop, or desktop.79 The key principle is that users should have no privacy concerns regarding the vast swaths of data generated about themselves in their daily, minute-by-minute intimate uses of their mobile devices and browsers because this For the Privacy Sandbox, some inferences derived data never leaves their device. from raw data remain on a consumer's device and are accessed only by the browser (on the device).80 H owever, other inferences such as special topics can be queried by third parties.

-As a concrete example, Google's Privacy Sandbox exposes limited information about the user's interests (inferred from their browsing activities tracked by the browser) via a Topics API, which is a curated list of categories.
-This API can be accessed by Web parties and therefore provides an avenue for inferences about the user to leave the device.
-Another way in which the Privacy Sandbox indirectly exposes inferences about users is via the Protected Audience API.
-This technology allows any website(s) to create custom categories and assign users to them, based on users' interactions where the site acts as the first party (note the connection with the first principle).
+As a concrete example, Google's Privacy Sandbox exposes limited information about the user's interests (inferred from their browsing activities tracked by the browser) via a Topics API, which is a curated list of categories.81 This API can be accessed by Web parties and therefore provides an avenue for inferences about the user to leave the device.
+Another way in which the Privacy Sandbox indirectly exposes inferences about users is via the Protected Audience API.82 This to create custom categories and assign technology enables website S users to them based on their interactions, with the site acting as the first party (note the connection with the first principle).
 Custom categories created via this API are not curated by Google and enable behavioral advertising to target a much broader set of inferences than the Topics API.
-Unlike the Topics API, these inferences are not linkable to specific users and cannot be accessed by Web parties via the browser (and, therefore, stay on the device).
+Unlike the Topics API, these inferences are not linkable to specific users and cannot be accessed by Web parties via the browser (and, therefore, stay on the device).83

-In offering these assurances, tech companies seem to be supporting a version of "privacy as secrecy."
-Firms are claiming to keep the raw data away from prying eyes and may even ensure that the first party - the firm that manufactured the device - does not have access to that raw data.
-In this way the third principle is a combination of the first two: limiting who has access to the knowledge and focusing on the use of inferences rather than raw data.
-Nevertheless, in order for the device to provide the range of functionalities that make it useful, profitable, and even necessary for modern living, it surely must direct a vast spectrum of bidirectional data flows.
+In offering these assurances, tech companies seem to be supporting a version of " privacy as secrecy.'
+Firms are claiming to keep the raw data away from prying eyes and may even ensure that the first party- the firm that manufactured

-was postponed indefinitely due to multiple controversies, including the possibility of false matches and the risk that this technology could be re-purposed to scan for other material (e.g., censorship by oppressive governments)
+78 Apple planned to deploy a technology that would scan photos on user's phone ("your data stays on your device") for illegal child abuse material (CSAM).
+The only information that would leave the device is whether any of the photos matched a secret CSAM database.
+Deployment of this technology was postponed indefinitely due to multiple controversies, including the possibility of false matches and the risk that this technology could be re-purposed to scan for other material (e.g., censorship by oppressive governments)